FrancisVila/MFT_convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 2. Check that all Transfer CFT nodes and node manager processes are stopped on the host to be removed.

-3. Execute the following command, where &lt;host to remove> is the name of host to remove as referenced in <span class="code">cft.multi\_node.hostnames</span>:
+3. Execute the following command, where &lt;host to remove> is the name of host to remove as referenced in `cft.multi_node.hostnames`:

         cft remove_host -hostname <host to remove>